MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 A Python host program is constructed as follows:
 1. Import the `qsharp` module, which registers the module loader for Q# interoperability.
     This allows Q# namespaces to appear as Python modules, from which we can "import" Q# callables.
     Note that it is technically not the Q# callables themselves which are imported, but rather Python stubs which allow calling into them.
-	These then behave as objects of Python classes, on which we use methods to execute them on target machines.
+    These then behave as objects of Python classes, on which we use methods to specify the target machines to send the operation to for execution.
+	Arguments for those

 2. Import those Q# callables which we will directly invoke---in this case, `MeasureSuperposition` and `MeasureSuperpositionArray`.